Home

 Rosabeth Moss Kanter states that "the infrastructure for collaboration consists of the pathways by which people and organizations come together to exchange ideas, solve problems, or form partnerships."
 We are building the infrastructures for collaboration.
 Just as the railroads were built to provide the infrastructure for expansion across North Ameroica, the infrastructures of collaboration will provide the means for exploring the vast unknown spaces of the Third Millennium.

-Next Meeting of The Collaborative Leaders Network
+Meetings of The Collaborative Leaders Network

-From September 2004 until June 2005, meetings are being held in Richmond, BC.
-Contact us for details.
+From September 2004 until June 2005, meetings were held in Richmond, BC.